AOS, VAS and Rulebook Scheme options

 - Account Transferability, which is used to ensure local compliance in Italy by seamlessly transferring a payment received for a customer who has left the bank to the new bank (AOS3)

-- Greek Character Set, which can be used as long as a bilateral agreement exists between the sending and the receiving bank
+- Greek Character Set, which can be used as long as a bilateral agreement exists between the sending and the receiving participant

-- Slovakian specific symbols for payment identification for SCT, which can be used as long as a bilateral agreement exists between the sending and the receiving bank
+- Slovakian specific symbols for payment identification for SCT, which can be used as long as a bilateral agreement exists between the sending and the receiving participant

 - SEPA-compliant Electronic Database Alignment (SEDA), which has been developed by the Italian Banks and the Italian Banking Association to replace the legacy service (AEA).
 The purpose of SEDA is to exchange the mandate-related information between the bank of the creditor (called the Alignment Bank in SEDA) and the bank of the debtor prior to the first debit collection.

-AOS: balancing the banks' differents needs in SEPA
+AOS: balancing the banks' different needs in SEPA

-Any community interested in an AOS may request its implementation on the STEP2 platform.
+Any community interested in an AOS may request its implementation in STEP2.
 As a pan-European provider, EBA CLEARING also works with its user community on harmonising requirements across communities where possible.
-The objective is to deliver AOS satisfying the needs of several national communities.
+The objective is to deliver AOS satisfying the needs of several national communities

 - SEPA COM Pacifique, which supports the exchange of credit transfers and direct debits in the SEPA formats between banks in the French SEPA territories FR, GP, RE, MQ, GF, PM, BL, MF and YT and in the non- SEPA overseas territories New Caledonia (NC), French Polynesia (PF) as well as the Wallis and Futuna Islands (WF), which together are known as “SEPA COM PACIFIQUE”.